Hamburger Bahnhof © Manfred BrÃ¼ckels

 One of the most popular art galleries in Berlin is housed in a former train station.
-The historic Hamburger Bahnhof, built in 1846 at the Tiergarten, was badly damaged during World War II, but has been restored and reopened with some modern elements added to the architecture as an exhibition venue for an extensive contemporary art collection.
+The historic Hamburger Bahnhof, built in 1846 at the Tiergarten, was badly damaged during World War II, but has been restored and reopened as an exhibition venue for an extensive contemporary art collection.
 The former station now offers 107,639 square feet (10,000 sq metres) of space filled with works by the likes of Andy Warhol, Josephy Beuys and Roy Lichtenstein.
 The basis of the exhibition is the Marx private collection, but there are changing exhibitions and good examples of the Italian Transavanguardia and minimalist art on show too.
-The gallery holds regular free guided tours for the public - to find out when these are being conducted consult the 'events' section of the website.
+The gallery holds regular free guided tours for the public.
+To find out when these are being conducted consult the 'events' section of the website.

 Telephone: (0)30 397834-11

 Transport: U6 to Zinnowitzer St.; tram M6, M8 or 12; S3, S5, S7, S9, S75 to Hauptbahnhof